Nawat language: Geographic distribution

+Gordon (2009) lists Dolores as a Pipil-speaking area.

+Nahuat was also formerly spoken in Guatemala, Honduras, Nicaragua and Costa Rica, though it is now extinct in all of these countries.

+Kaufman (1970:66) lists Escuintla and Comapa as former Nawat-speaking areas of Guatemala, and San Agustín Acasaguastlán as a former "Mejicano"-speaking town.
+The genetic position of San Agustín Acasaguastlán Mejicano is still uncertain (see Alagüilac language).

+In Honduras, ethnic Nahua populations are present in small numbers in the Olancho Department, in the municipalities of Catacamas, Gualaco, Guata, Jano and Esquipulas del Norte.
+The conquest-era Papayeca population, who lived in the environs of the present-day city of Trujillo, have also been speculated to have been Nahuat speakers.

+In Nicaragua, the Nicaraos are present in the Rivas and Jinotega departments, and in Sébaco.

+Bagaces, Costa Rica was home to a Nahua population during the 16th century.

+An extinct variation of Nahuatl spoken on the Pacific coast of the Mexican state of Chiapas is speculated to have been closely related to Nahuat.

-Status
+Status and usage

 As of 2012, extensive online resources for learning Nawat are available at the website of linguist Alan R. King, including video lessons and a Facebook group.
 A video documentation project is also underway, in collaboration with the Living Tongues Institute, focusing on "Pipil culture, such as natural medicines, traditions, traditional games, agricultural practices, and childhood songs," which is intended for language learners.

-The varieties of Nawat in Guatemala, Honduras, Nicaragua, and Panama are now extinct.
-In El Salvador, Nawat is endangered: it is spoken mostly by a few elderly speakers in the Salvadoran departments of Sonsonate and San Salvador and Ahuachapán.
+The varieties of Nawat in Guatemala, Honduras, Nicaragua, and Costa Rica are now extinct.
+It was still spoken in Guatemala by almost nine thousand people in 1772.

+In El Salvador, Nawat is endangered: it is spoken mostly by a few elderly speakers in the Salvadoran departments of Sonsonate, San Salvador, and Ahuachapán.
 The towns of Cuisnahuat and Santo Domingo de Guzmán have the highest concentration of speakers.
 Campbell's 1985 estimate (based on fieldwork conducted 1970–1976) was 200 speakers.
 Gordon (2005) reports only 20 speakers were left in 1987.
 Official Mexican reports have recorded as many as 2000 speakers.

 The exact number of speakers has been difficult to determine because persecution of Nawat speakers throughout the 20th century (massacres after suppression of the 1932 Salvadoran peasant uprising, laws that made speaking Nawat illegal) made them conceal their use of the language.
 (About 30,000 people were killed during the uprising over the course of a few weeks, and those who spoke Nawat outside their homes against the new rules "provoked shame and fear."
 A young Nawat language activist, Carlos Cortez, explained in 2010 that this fear is worse for older speakers.)